-- What does Middlesex United Way do?
+- What is Middlesex United Way?
+What does Middlesex United Way do?

 - How were the focus areas Education, Income, Health & Housing determined?

 - How is United Way tackling community problems?